 Over the last few years, however, we have seen substantial improvements in NB-IoT maturity and performance in mobile, or real-time tracking applications, particularly with 3GPP Release 14!

 Status of Vodacom’s NB-IoT Rollout in South Africa

 As of August 2021, Vodacom had launched NB-IoT services to 3,500 sites primarily across Guateng, Cape Town (CBD), and Durban (coast) with near-complete coverage of major hubs across the country and continuous rollout to outlying areas.

 NB-IoT coverage map of South Africa as of August 2021

-Digital Matter’s own NB-IoT network testing has also shown consistent coverage across Johannesburg:
+Digital Matter’s own NB-IoT network testing has also shown consistent and growing coverage across South Africa!

 Strong and consistent NB-IoT coverage on a trip to Flag Boshielo Dam, Limpopo using our Indoor/Outdoor battery-powered asset tracker the Yabby Edge Cellular